gionikola/spring2021_core_macro_lab/README.md

 - Demonstrate simple optimization and linear algebra applications in Julia;
 - Learn how to use GitHub (to keep track of repo updates).

-Completing the above is crucial for the remaining quarter.
+**Note:** Completing the above is crucial for the remaining quarter!

 The materials for this week can be found in the `week01` folder, which contains:
 - `lab01.ipynb` -- the week 1 lab notebook;